KPZ equation from ASEP plus general speed-change drift: Introduction

 \subsubsection{The methods in this paper}

-To prove homogenization of local functions (and therefore compute the constants $\mathscr{R}_{N}$ and $\overline{\mathfrak{d}}$ in Theorem \ref{theorem:main0}), we develop a new method that differs from regularity structures ideas.
-It goes beyond the context of KPZ and is thus itself potentially of interest.
-This method consists of three major steps.
-The first is the observation that one only needs to average over \emph{local} space-time scales to replace the contribution of $\mathfrak{d}[\cdot]$ by a first derivative operator.
-In particular, one needs to only consider the particle system dynamics localized in space to a ``small torus" and only for short times.
-The second step shows that product Bernoulli measures are ``stable" under the Kolmogorov forward equation for this localized system.
-This is based on Davies' method for $\mathrm{L}^{p}$-estimates of parabolic PDEs, whose application to KPZ and non-reversible particle systems seems new.
-The third and final novel step in our method is the use of these $\mathrm{L}^{p}$-estimates to prove a \emph{Kipnis-Varadhan inequality} for the localized particle system.
-It is a powerful tool for sharp bounds on space-time averages of local functions.
-Its classical proof uses invariant measures crucially, while the proof in this paper seems to be much more robust in this sense and is perhaps one of the technical selling points of this paper.
-This may be especially relevant given a surge of interest in reversible exclusions with additional dynamics of lower-order speed \cite{F,FMST1,FMST2,JL,JM}.
+To prove homogenization of { $\mathfrak{y}[\tau_{\x}\eta_{\t}]$} in \eqref{eq:hfhj} (and therefore compute the constants in the limiting KPZ equation), we develop a new method that consists of three major steps. \begin{enumerate} \item To replace the contribution of $\mathfrak{y}[\cdot]$ by a first derivative, we crucially observe that it is enough to average over \emph{local} space-time scales.
+Thus, we reduce to particle dynamics localized in space to a ``small torus". \item Show that the product Bernoulli measures are ``stable" or ``almost invariant" for the aforementioned \emph{localized} dynamics.
+This ``almost-invariance" is proved via estimates on the Kolmogorov forward equation associated to the localized dynamics; to accomplish this, we use Davies' method for $\mathrm{L}^{p}$-bounds on parabolic equations, whose application to KPZ and non-reversible particle systems seems new. \item Use these $\mathrm{L}^{p}$-estimates to prove a \emph{Kipnis-Varadhan inequality} and \emph{Boltzmann-Gibbs principle} for the localized system.
+These are powerful bounds on space-time averages of local functions \cite{KL}.
+The classical proofs use invariant measures crucially, while the proofs in this paper seem to be more robust in this sense. \end{enumerate} This is perhaps our main technical selling point, especially given a surge of interest in perturbations of exclusion processes \cite{F,FMST1,FMST2,JL,JM}.
+Finally, because of \eqref{eq:hfhj}, our work extends \cite{HQ,HS,HX,KWX,KZ} to nonlinear noises.
+[Although not KPZ-related, we mention \cite{JL,JM}, which derive hydrodynamic scaling limits and their fluctuation theory from perturbations of the \emph{symmetric} simple exclusion process.
+Both works require either smoothness of the drift (i.e. replacing $\mathfrak{d}[\tau_{\x}\eta]$ by a deterministic smooth function of $\x$) or smallness of the perturbation (e.g. of order $\log N$, thus very far from $N^{\alpha}$).
+Moreover, \cite{JL,JM} work in analytically weak topologies (while analyzing \eqref{eq:kpz}-\eqref{eq:she} require estimates in fairly strong $\mathscr{C}^{\upsilon}$-topologies).
+In particular, this work closes a significant technical gap in what available methods were able to achieve.]